smicallef/spiderfoot/README.md

 ### COMMUNITY

 Whether you're a contributor, user or just curious about SpiderFoot and OSINT in general, we'd love to have you join our community!
-SpiderFoot now has a [Discord server](https://discord.gg/vyvztrG) for chat, and a [Discourse server](https://forum.spiderfoot.net/) to serve as a more permanent knowledge base.
+SpiderFoot now has a [Discord server](https://discord.gg/vyvztrG) for seeking help from the community, requesting features or just general OSINT chit-chat.

 ### MODULES / INTEGRATIONS